nicholasnet/common/docs/Utils/Collection.md

 <a name="method-merge"></a>
 #### `merge()`

-The `merge` method merges the given array into the original collection.
+The `merge` method merges the given array with the original collection.
 If a string key in the given array matches a string key in the original collection, the given array's value will overwrite the value in the original collection:

     $collection = Collection::make(['product_id' => 1, 'price' => 100]);